Your options for getting out of a lease

 Subletting your premises

-Rental from subletting could cover part or all of your rent and leave you free to move, but subletting won't get you out of the lease - you retain all your liabilities as a tenant, and you will have the additional burden of managing your sub-tenant.
+Rental from subletting could cover part or all of your rent and leave you free to move, but subletting won't get you out of the lease - you will retain all your liabilities as a tenant, and you will have the additional burden of managing your sub-tenant.

 Subletting may not even be allowed under the terms of your lease - check the lease for restrictions on subletting.
 You may need the landlord's consent.